 Overview

-This GPU Programming course is offered by Coursera in partnership with Johns Hopkins University.
+This GPU Programming Specialization is offered by Coursera in partnership with Johns Hopkins University.
+This specialization is intended for data scientists and software developers to create software that uses commonly available hardware.

 What you'll learn